Non-linear dynamics of the minimal theory of massive gravity: Massive gravity implementation in Ramses

 To quantify the effects of MTMG in the cosmological evolution of structures, we run a set of cosmological simulations.
 The simulations are performed with a modified version of the \mbox{$N$-body} code \textsc{Ramses} (Teyssier 2002).

-The standard GR version of \textsc{Ramses} solves the Poisson's equation $\nabla^{2}\Phi=4\pi G\delta\rho$ to find $\Phi$ at the center of each grid cell.
-Notice that $\delta\rho=\rho-\bar{\rho}$ can be both positive (for overdensities) or negative (for underdense regions).
-Solving the Poisson equation for a given distribution of matter give us a continuous $\Phi$ field.
-One can then calculate the acceleration at each particle's position as $\ddot{\mathbf{x}}=-\nabla\Phi$.
-The value of $\nabla\Phi$ at the particle position is guessed by CIC linear interpolation from nearby grid cell centers (where the value is known).
-The particles are then moved one step in time using forward time integration with position, velocity and acceleration.
+The standard GR version of \textsc{Ramses} solves Poisson's equation $\nabla^{2}\Phi=4\pi G\delta\rho$ to find $\Phi$ at the centre of each grid cell.
+We note that $\delta\rho=\rho-\bar{\rho}$ can be either positive (for overdensities) or negative (for underdense regions).
+Solving the Poisson equation for a given distribution of matter gives us a continuous $\Phi$ field.
+One can then calculate the acceleration at the position of each particle as $\ddot{\mathbf{x}}=-\nabla\Phi$.
+The value of $\nabla\Phi$ at the particle position is guessed by CIC linear interpolation from nearby grid cell centres (where the value is known).
+The particles are then moved one step in time using forward time integration with position, velocity, and acceleration.

 In the case of MTMG, the Poisson equation is modified to $\nabla^{2}\Phi=4\pi G_{\mathrm{eff}}\left(\rho\right)\delta\rho$.
-One needs then to transform $G\rightarrow G_{\mathrm{eff}}$.
+One then needs to transform $G\rightarrow G_{\mathrm{eff}}$.
 This can be done either directly in the Poisson's equation or when calculating the acceleration of each particle.
 We use the local $G_{\mathrm{eff}}$ in the Poisson equation when calculating the gravitational potential field.
 In this way, local gradients of the potential field, and hence the acceleration of matter, will be modified by structures elsewhere.
-This gives the correct long range forces, where two clusters separated by a void feel the $G_\mathrm{eff}$ encoded in the void (see section~\ref{sec:calibration}).
+This gives the correct long-range forces, where two clusters separated by a void feel the $G_\mathrm{eff}$ encoded in the void (see section~\ref{sec:calibration}).

 The initial matter distribution is generated with the package Grafic (Bertschinger 2001) with standard gravity.
-The approximation that we make without including modified gravity in the initial conditions is justified by the fact that modifications to GR occur only at a much lower redshifts.
+The approximation that we make without including modified gravity in the initial conditions is justified by the fact that modifications to GR occur only at much lower redshifts.
 All simulations use the same initial matter distribution and assume a flat $\Lambda$CDM background cosmology (see footnote~\ref{footnote:MTMG-LCDMbackground} for MTMG in this respect) provided by the Planck collaboration: $\Omega_m = 0.3175$, $\Omega_\Lambda = 0.6825$, and $H_0 = 67.11$ km/s/Mpc (Planck Collaboration et al.\ 2018).
 The number of particles is $256^3$, and the size of the box is 64 Mpc/h.